unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 #### Check in time

 This filter shows all keys marked as checked in.
-This is useful for conferences that are trying to list all ticket holders that did show up and attended the event.
+This is useful for conferences that are trying to list all ticket holders who attended the event.

-_Only lock manager are able to see this filter because checked in time is a protected data._
+_Only lock managers are able to see this filter because checked in time is protected data._

 ![Filter by checked in](/images/blog/new-filters-members-page/filter-checked-in.png)